nfodor/workhive/README.md

 # WorkHive - for Raspberry Pi

+Workhive — Self-Hosted SaaS Hotspot for Raspberry Pi

+Raspberry Pi + 5G + Public IP = Your portable, zero-cloud app server
-Workhive is your portable, public-facing SaaS server—powered by a Raspberry Pi and your phone’s 5G.
+Powered by your phone’s 5G.
+Secured by WireGuard.
+Exposed via Setip.io.

+⸻

-Workhive transforms any Raspberry Pi 4B (or newer) into a secure mobile hotspot and self-hosted app server.
-Tethered to an iPhone or Android phone, your Pi becomes a decentralized infrastructure node—ideal for startups, field teams, or privacy-focused developers.
+Workhive transforms any Raspberry Pi 4B or newer into a fully decentralized, public-facing SaaS server.
+Tether it to your phone, power it via USB, and instantly deploy real services with a public IP and domain—no cloud provider, VPN, or port forwarding required.

-Thanks to built-in Setip.io integration, your Pi receives a globally routable public IP address—no NAT, no VPN, no static IP needed.
-Apps running on your Pi can be accessed instantly via a public domain (e.g. myapp.setip.io), with encrypted routing and full zero-trust security.

-Deploy a fully decentralized SaaS stack—at a fraction of the cost of traditional cloud hosting.
+Built for developers, remote teams, digital nomads, and self-hosting pros.

+⸻

+✨ Why Workhive?
+	•	🌍 Public IP with zero config
+Your Pi gets a live IPv4/IPv6 address and a yourname.setip.io domain through Setip.io—no static IP, no NAT, no fuss.
+	•	🔐 Zero-trust team access
+Collaborate with teammates over insecure public networks using encrypted WireGuard tunnels.
+Share apps securely, anywhere.
+	•	💻 Edge-first SaaS deployment
+Host dashboards, devtools, or full microservices on the Pi, with secure public access—without touching AWS, Heroku, or DigitalOcean.
+	•	⚡ Minimal power, maximum reach
+Runs on standard USB power from your laptop, car, or power bank.
+Stay operational even off-grid.

+⸻

-Use Cases
+🚀 Use Cases
-	•	Launch a production-ready app in minutes—without cloud bills
+	•	⚒️ Rapidly prototype and deploy apps from a Pi
-	•	Set up a shared team environment that works securely across any network
+	•	🧑‍💻 Create a shared team environment in minutes
-	•	Host private dashboards, developer tools, or collaboration platforms
+	•	🌐 Host private tools with zero cloud cost
-	•	Travel with a fully functional stack that runs on 5G, with no setup required
+	•	🧳 Work from remote areas with 5G + real routing
+	•	🛰️ Power decentralized services in disaster or disconnected zones

+⸻

-Core Features
+🔧 Core Features
-	•	Public IP exposure with zero config (via Setip.io)
+	•	🌐 Public IP exposure via Setip.io
-	•	Wi-Fi access point with captive portal and DNS exception handling
+	•	📶 Wi-Fi Hotspot Mode with captive portal + DNS allowlisting
-	•	Zero-trust team connectivity: peers connect securely, even over hostile networks
-	•	Full SaaS app hosting directly on the Pi
-	•	End-to-end encrypted tunneling with WireGuard
+	•	🔐 End-to-end encryption using WireGuard
-	•	Works anywhere, tethered to any phone with a data plan
+	•	⚙️ Dual-mode networking (hotspot + client simultaneously)
+	•	🧾 QR code generation for Wi-Fi and VPN access
+	•	💬 Interactive CLI for full control
+	•	🔁 Auto-start on boot with systemd
+	•	🔒 Device authorization + monitoring
+	•	🧪 Built-in diagnostics & test framework
+	•	⚡ Low power draw, USB-powered for mobile use

-Example: You’re in a remote location.
-Your Pi is tethered to your phone.
-A teammate in another country connects securely to your app via its public Setip.io subdomain.
-Everyone stays encrypted, authenticated, and cloud-free.
+🧪 Example: Your Pi is tethered to your phone in a rural area.
+Your app is reachable at myapp.setip.io, fully secured.
+Teammates collaborate from anywhere—encrypted, authenticated, and without paying for a single cloud VM.

 ⸻

 The primary goal of this project is to create a portable, low-power travel router using a Raspberry Pi that offers: